 LIS Technologies Inc. Announces Critical Regulatory Milestone With Receipt Of A State Of Tennessee Radioactive Material License For Its State-Of-The-Art Test Demonstration Facility Located At The K-1330 Building On The Historic K-25 Site

-Oak Ridge, Tennessee, Dec.
-23, 2025 (GLOBE NEWSWIRE) -- LIS Technologies Inc. (“LIST” or“the Company”), a proprietary developer of advanced laser technology and the only USA-origin and patented laser uranium enrichment company, today announced that it has received a Radioactive Material License from the State of Tennessee for its state-of-the-art Test Demonstration Facility located in the K-1330 building on the historic K-25 site in Oak Ridge, Tennessee.
+Oak Ridge, Tennessee--(Newsfile Corp. - December 23, 2025) - LIS Technologies Inc. ("LIST" or "the Company"), a proprietary developer of advanced laser technology and the only USA-origin and patented laser uranium enrichment company, today announced that it has received a Radioactive Material License from the State of Tennessee for its state-of-the-art Test Demonstration Facility located in the K-1330 building on the historic K-25 site in Oak Ridge, Tennessee.

 Figure 1 - LIS Technologies Inc., the Only U.S.-Origin and Patented Technology for Laser Uranium Enrichment Announces Critical Regulatory Milestone with Receipt of a State of Tennessee Radioactive Material License for the Test Demonstration Facility located at the K-1330 building on the Historic K-25 site.